Custom URL Aliases

 Occasionally you may need to add a redirect to a page instead of changing the URL alias, such as when migrating content from one page to a new page, or when you have redesigned your site and you want to make sure that an old page on your original site will go to the correct page on your new site.
 You may also need to create a URL redirect so that the page URL is easier to remember for users or if you need a shorter URL for a printed flyer.

 Note: When adding a URL redirect, please make sure that the URL you want to use is not already being used.
-This can be done by typing in the the desired URL into your browser address bar to make sure it takes you to a "page not found" and not to another page on the site.
+This can be done by typing in the the desired URL into your browser address bar to make sure it takes you to a "page not found" and not to a page that is already published.

 Adding a redirect to a page can be done while you are editing that page.
 When editing your page, at the bottom is a "URL Redirects" tab:

-Click the tab and then click on the "Add URL redirect to this node" link on the right:
+Click the title and then click on the "Add URL redirect" button:

 On the next page you can then paste in the URL of the original page into the "From" field and click the "Save" button at the bottom to activate the URL redirect.